Leprechaun Bark: Festive St Patrick’s Day Microwave Treat

 This easy leprechaun bark is the perfect sweet treat for St. Patrick’s Day!
 The microwave makes it low stress, with under 5 minutes of cooking time required.
 It’s easy to throw together in the morning and then it’s ready for dessert later on!

 I also love it for company, since it keeps well (and it makes a great gift).
 Though, that’s pretty typical of bark style candy in general.
-In fact, make sure to check out my Microwave Peppermint Bark recipe for the holiday season!
+In fact, make sure to check out my Grinch Bark, Microwave Peppermint Bark and White Chocolate Cranberry Bark recipes for the holiday season!

 leprechaun bark recipe dinners done quick featured image